rustyio/super-imap/NOTES.md

 # TODO

++ Create a user with a tag.

++ Connection API
++ User API

 + Failure webhook.
   + User no longer authorized.
 + Handle response code to archive a user.
-+ Archive a user, modify uniqueness check.
-+ Disconnect when a user is archived.
-+ Heroku one click deployment file.

 ## Use Cases: